catherinemoresco/PDFProject/README.md

 - Image display

 ## Example Usage and Recommended Acceptance Tests
-It's pretty simple to use: upload your own document with the "upload" button, and watch it appear!
+It's pretty simple to use: upload your own document with the "upload" button, and watch it appear---straightened!

 The best images are ones that are well formed, and have only one page of text per PDF page.
 Images imbedded in the text are OK!